TIBCOSoftware/snappydata/docs/howto.md

     customer_csv_DF.write.format("column").mode("append").options(props1).saveAsTable("CUSTOMER")
 ```

 The source code to load the data from a CSV/Parquet files is in [CreateColumnTable.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/CreateColumnTable.scala).
-Source for the code to load data from a JSON file can be found in [WorkingWithJson.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithJson.scala)

-<a id="howto-external-source"></a>
-## How to Load Data from External Sources
+** Example - reading JSON documents**
+As mentioned before when dealing with JSON you have two challenges - (1) the data can be highly nested (2) the structure of the documents can keep changing.

+Here is a simple example that loads multiple JSON records that shows dealing with schema changes across documents -   [WorkingWithJson.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithJson.scala)

 !!!
 Note
-	When creating external tables like CSV or Parquet from SnappyData Smart Connector mode, always use the full path of the CSV or Parquet file that is accessible to the connector, SnappyData leaders, and servers.
-    This is required as the path needs to be resolved into an absolute path both in the Connector and SnappyData server, as the relative location of a file will not work.
+When loading data from sources like CSV or Parquet the files would need to be accessible from all the cluster members in SnappyData.
+Make sure it is NFS mounted or made accessible through the Cloud solution (shared storage like S3).

+<a id="howto-external-source"></a>
+## How to Load Data from External Data Stores (e.g. HDFS, Cassandra, Hive, etc)

+SnappyData comes bundled with the libraries to access HDFS (Apache compatible).

-### Loading CSV Files from HDFS using API
+### Example - Loading CSV Files from HDFS using API

 The example below demonstrates how you can read CSV files from HDFS using an API:
 ```